mirunaish/cat-chat/README.md

 successfully make a connection using the local address in two cases:
     * two physical phones with one of them connected to the others' mobile hotspot
     * two emulators running on the same device
-* The `hang up` button may or may not work, possibly because the communication threads fail to stop after the call ends
 * Console warns about an unfreed resource
 * ConnectActivity layout breaks when the keyboard is opened